munkm/caskmodels/Meeting-Notes.md

 ***

+### Meeting 2015/06/17
+Attendees:
+* Rachel, Garrett, Madicken

+Main Notes:

+Other Things:
+* Do we want to do hybrid modelling of the casks with Advantg?
+  * If so, how do we convert the scale input to an MCNP input?
+    * Should Madicken e-mail ORNL?
+* What stuff is 'okay' to put up on the github repo?
+Drawings without scale/material info?
+Original enrichment info?
+  * In general ......
+* What level of fidelity should we be adding to the dry cask model?
+Include rebar substrucutre?

 ### Meeting: 2015/06/15
 Main Notes:
 * Github page is well on its way to being a repository for useful (publicly available) information on the project.